BombShellReaper/Palworld-Linux-Server/README.md

 --------------------------------------------------------------------------------
 # Step 4: Create a non sudo User

-Replace your_username with the desired username.
+Replace *your_username* with the desired username.
-    sudo adduser your_user
+    sudo adduser your_username

 **Note:** This will prompt you through the setup